Enter stunning homes and tap into the minds of the designers behind them.

 Home tour: New meets old at the hands of Channon Architects and Burton Architects

-The Gibbon Street residence in Queensland by Channon Architects and Burton Architects explores the pragmatic versatility of masonry in medium density housing on small lots.
-The project, which includes an office, a granny flat and a family home, focusses on an adaptive plan, where the functions of its self-contained spaces can change when needed.
-Located on a corner block, the site was already occupied by a four-room workers’ cottage.
+3 House by Channon Architects and Burton Architects explores the pragmatic versatility of masonry in medium density housing on small lots.
+Comprising an office, a granny flat and a family home, the project focusses on an adaptive plan, where the functions of its self-contained spaces can change when needed.
+Located on a corner block in New Farm, Brisbane, the site was already occupied by a four-room workers’ cottage.
+The reimagined cottage was the first dwelling to be developed, becoming an office with a granny flat and car park tucked underneath, followed by a separate 3-bedroom house with two-car garage constructed at the rear.

 May 13, 2021